 Your baby will need an interim passport so you can return to Australia.
 You will need to contact the Australian embassy or consulate in the country to help organise this.

-When you do return to Australia, even if you and your partner are both Australian citizens, this does not automatically make your baby an Australian citizen.
+When you return to Australia, even if you and your partner are both Australian citizens, this does not automatically make your baby an Australian citizen.
 You will have to apply for 'citizenship by descent'.

 Remember that most travel insurance policies will not cover the costs of your baby, so speak to your insurance provider before you travel.